Aubree Vance

 BS | Criminal Justice & Psychology | Trine University

-Aubree has over 12 years of experience working with at-risk populations.
-She is trained in the Michigan Forensic Interviewing protocol and the National Institute of Health and Human Development International Evidence-Based Investigative protocol.
-Additionally, she has attended the National Children’s Alliance Advanced Forensic Interviewing training, Forensic Experiential Trauma Interviewing, and The Cognitive Interview for Cold Case Investigations.
+Aubree is formally trained in the Michigan Forensic Interview Protocol, the National Institute of Child Health and Human Development (NICHD) International Evidence-Based Investigative Interview Protocol, NCAC Forensic Interview Structure, and the RADAR Child Forensic Interview Model.
+She has completed the advanced forensic interview model training through NCAC, Forensic Experiential Trauma Interviewing, and The Cognitive Interview for Cold Case Investigations.